Stable Subgroups of the Genus Two Handlebody Group: Constructing a Factor System with Unbounded Products

-For $n=1$, we have $\fs_1 = \fs'_1 = \mathfrak{C}$ since no combinatorial hyperplane is separated from $\M$ by any other combinatorial hyperplane.
+For $n=1$, we have $\fs_1 = \fs'_1 = \mathfrak{C}(\mathcal{M})$ since no combinatorial hyperplane is separated from $\M$ by any other combinatorial hyperplane.

-Suppose $F_2\in\fs'_2$, meaning that $F_2 = \gate{C}{F_1}$ for some $C\in \mathfrak{C}$ and some $F_1\in\fs'_1 = \mathfrak{C}$, where $F_1$ and $C$ are not separated by any combinatorial switch hyperplanes.
+Suppose $F_2\in\fs'_2$, meaning that $F_2 = \gate{C}{F_1}$ for some $C\in \mathfrak{C}(\mathcal{M})$ and some $F_1\in\fs'_1 = \mathfrak{C}(\mathcal{M})$, where $F_1$ and $C$ are not separated by any combinatorial switch hyperplanes.
 Because $F_1$ and $C$ are not separated by a switch hyperplane, both $F_1$ and $C$ have non-empty intersection with some twist flat $\M(X)$.
-Futher, because $F_1$ and $C$ are combinatorial hyperplanes that intersect a common twist flat, one of the following must hold: \begin{enumerate} \item[(i)] $F_1$ and $C$ are parallel; \item[(ii)] one of $F_1,C$ is parallel into the other; or \item[(ii)] $F_1$ and $C$ have non-empty intersection. \end{enumerate} (It cannot be that $F_1$ and $C$ are disjoint and neither is parallel into the other because $F_1\cap\M(X)$ and $C\cap\M(X)$ must both be combinatorial switch hyperplanes contained in $\M(X) \cong \R^3$).
+Futher, because $F_1$ and $C$ are combinatorial hyperplanes that intersect a common twist flat, one of the following must hold: \begin{enumerate} \item[(i)] $F_1$ and $C$ are parallel; \item[(ii)] one of $F_1,C$ is parallel into the other; or \item[(iii)] $F_1$ and $C$ have non-empty intersection. \end{enumerate} These are in fact the only cases because if $F_1$ and $C$ are disjoint, they must be parallel or one must be parallel into the other.
+This follows from a similar argument to cases (2) and (4) in Lemma \ref{lem:edgescontact}; to summarize, $F_1\cap \M(X)$ and $C\cap \M(X)$ are isometric to $\R^2$ and are parallel in $\M(X)$, and by the fact that hyperplane in $\M$ are determined by the intersection with a single $3$-cube in $\M$, $F_1$ and $C$ must be parallel, or one must be parallel into the other.
 Thus, $F_2$ is determined by one of the following cases. \begin{enumerate} \item[(a)] If $F_1$ and $C$ are parallel, then by Lemmas \ref{lem:HHS-2.4}, \ref{lem:twistcombparallel}, and \ref{lem:switchcombparallel}, $F_2 = \gate{C}{F_1}$ is a combinatorial hyperplane.

 \item[(b)] If $F_1$ is parallel into $C$, then $\gate{C}{F_1}$ is the subcomplex of $C$ that is parallel to $F_1$.
 Again by Lemmas \ref{lem:HHS-2.4}, \ref{lem:twistcombparallel}, and \ref{lem:switchcombparallel}, $F_2 = \gate{C}{F_1}$ is a combinatorial hyperplane.